 I got a pressure cooker for Mother's Day this year, an Instant Pot.
 I had been seeing and hearing so many good things about it and I was intrigued enough to jump into the world of pressure cooker cooking.
 I love it!
 I've made a few things so far, and these Instant Pot Barbecue Ribs are a favorite already, and so super easy!

-Before you go all “that’s not how to make BBQ ribs” on me, hear me out.
-My husband does ribs on the grill, low and slow, ON THE WEEKENDS like this ~ when he has the time and desire to hang out by the grill.
+Before you go all "that's not how to make BBQ ribs" on me, hear me out.
+My husband does ribs on the grill, low and slow, ON THE WEEKENDS like these St. Louis-style ribs ~ when he has the time and desire to hang out by the grill.

 But with the Instant Pot, I can fully cook the ribs to fall-off-the-bone tender in 20 minutes and then he can finish them off on the grill in 10 minutes.
 That means ribs for dinner in less than an hour.
 Can't beat that.

 They may be quick in the pressure cooker but they do not at all lack in flavor.
 I've made these Instant Pot Barbecue Ribs with both St. Louis-style spareribs and pork loin back ribs (baby backs).
 They were lip-smacking delicious and the recipe works equally well for both cuts of pork ribs.
 It's really your preference.

 I seasoned the ribs with our favorite dry rub, and cut the rack into three smaller sections.
 The pressure cooker needs about a cup of liquid, and while water works just fine, I used apple juice.
 I also tossed in some fresh sage leaves from my garden and some chopped onion.
 And just a hint of smokiness from a very small amount of liquid smoke.

 We finished them off on the grill with our favorite store-bought BBQ sauce, or some times I make this easy homemade sauce.
 You could certainly finish them off in the oven, but I prefer the grill ~ we have a gas grill, so super easy!